 During the master’s thesis project, the student cooperates with a supervisor and one or two advisors.
-The student works during the thesis project independently, with the supervisor and advisor(s) offering support; ultimately, the student her/himself is responsible for the successful completion of the master’s thesis project.
+The student works independently during the thesis project, with the supervisor and advisor(s) offering support; ultimately, the student themselves are responsible for the successful completion of the master’s thesis project.

 The master’s thesis supervisor shall be one of the professors of Aalto University as defined in Section 16 of the Aalto University Bylaws.
-For special reasons and by decision of the dean, the thesis supervisor may also be another professor, university lecturer or senior university lecturer of the school (not a docent).
-At the School of Chemical Engineering, master’s theses may be supervised by adjunct professors, professors of practice and FiDiPro professors as well as senior university lecturers.
+With approval from the professor in charge of the student's major, a professor from another Aalto school can also act as supervisor.
+For special reasons and by decision of the dean, the thesis supervisor may also be a university lecturer or senior university lecturer of the school (not a docent).
+At the School of Chemical Engineering, master’s theses may be supervised by adjunct professors, professors of practice and FiDiPro professors, as well as senior university lecturers.

 The supervisor ensures that the thesis meets all aims and requirements set by the School of Chemical Engineering.
-In his/her statement the supervisor evaluates the thesis and suggests a grade.
+In their final evaluation statement the supervisor evaluates the thesis and suggests a grade.

-The advisor’s tasks include giving advice on practical work during the thesis project, as well as instructing writing the thesis report; however, the advisor is not responsible of grading the master’s thesis.
-As the advisor typically instructs the student’s work practically on daily basis, she/he has a good idea on the student’s performance at the workplace.
-Therefore, the supervisor will ask the advisor’s opinion on the student’s performance during the master’s thesis project.
-As the thesis projects are all different, the roles are not defined in more detail in this document.
+The advisor’s tasks include giving advice on practical work during the thesis project, as well as instructing on writing the thesis report; however, the advisor is not responsible of grading the master’s thesis.
+As the advisor typically instructs the student’s work practically on daily basis, they have a good idea on the student’s performance at the workplace.
+Therefore, the supervisor will often ask the advisor’s opinion on the student’s performance during the master’s thesis project.
+As theses projects are all different, the roles are not defined in more detail in this document.
 Nevertheless, it is necessary to discuss and define the division of the duties between the student, the advisor(s), and the supervisor when the thesis project is started.
 Also, it should be agreed how the student will communicate the progress of the work to the advisor(s) and the supervisor.

 Neither the supervisor nor the advisors may be a relative of the student, or biased in any other way.
-Designation of the thesis supervisor and advisor must be done in compliance with the Aalto University policy on disqualification, available on Inside.
+Designation of the thesis supervisor and advisor must be done in compliance with the Aalto University policy on disqualification.

 Before starting your master's thesis, you need your professor's approval on the scope and suitability of your topic.
 After this, a starting meeting is arranged, to which the supervisor, advisor and possibly the company representative participate in.
 In this meeting, the schedule, objectives, funding and other practicalities can be discussed and agreed on.
 Set an appointment with the supervisor for the starting meeting.